 When junior drops the big question on your bulging bellies, what do you say to him or her?
 What do we say?

-Here are 5 useful tops for parents to talk to their child about where babies come from.
+Here are 5 useful tips for parents to talk to their child about where babies come from.

 1. Use proper labels